jjkirn/Autoruns-Powershell/README.md

 ### 2.3.
 Install MySQL ODBC Connector
 Download mysql-connector-odbc-5.3.9 from this [link](https://downloads.mysql.com/archives/c-odbc/)

+Make sure you select Product Version: 5.3.9.
+I used the .msi installer.

 Install it.

 ### 2.4.
 Configure the MySQL ODBC Connector